MicrosoftDocs/power-automate-docs/articles/desktop-flows/run-unattended-desktop-flows.md

 When running desktop flows in unattended mode, keep in mind that:

-- The **UIFlowService** service creates an RDP session on the machine to run unattended desktop flows.
-Connecting to the machine's console session isn't available.
+- Power Automate creates a remote desktop (RDP) session on the machine to run unattended desktop flows.
+Connecting to the machine's console session isn't available for unattended runs.

 - Power Automate creates, manages, and then releases the Windows user session on the target devices.